 Note: If you come in from the south a 4WD is required.
-You're supposed to get a desert access pass to visit the springs, but I didn't see a pay station anywhere.
+You're supposed to get a desert access pass to visit the springs before you visit.

 Dalhousie Springs Visitor's Access Road, Dalhousie, SA